cloudcreativity/laravel-json-api/README.md

 });
 ```

 Middleware makes it easy to register multiple routes (or even an entire API) that support the same extensions.
-Alternatively, you can use the supported extension middleware as controller middleware if needed.
+Alternatively, you can use the supported extension middleware as controller middleware if desired.

 ### Controller